 Open to singles and couples both Jewish and interfaith, this course explores what it means to create a Jewish home.
 Through guided conversation, students talk, learn, and discover ways to infuse Jewish values and traditions into their homes and lives.
 To be added to our inquiry list please click here.

 An experiential introduction to Judaism course designed for Jews and non-Jews looking to discover or reconnect with Judaism.
-The five-week course for those in their 20s and 30s allows students to develop a deeper connection with the Jewish faith through a digestible introduction to Jewish traditions, customs, and rituals.
-To be added to our inquiry list, please click here.
+The five-week course designed for those in their 20s and 30s allows students to develop a deeper connection with the Jewish faith through a digestible introduction to Jewish traditions, customs, and rituals.
+To be added to our inquiry list please click here.

 *No one will be turned away from any of our classes due to a lack of funds.
-We are happy to set up individualized payment plans.
-For more information about Sixth & U and/or setting up a payment plan, please contact our Jewish Programming Associate, Leila.
+For more information about setting up a payment plan, please contact Eve.